Helping individuals get the support they need

 3. Make care accessible and relevant to Veterans

 People respond best to care that meets them where they are.
 We’ve invested in the services and capabilities to make this possible:

 - 24/7 emergency mental health care

-- Care that is sensitive to gender and cultural issues
+- Care that is sensitive to gender, cultural and service-related issues

 - Services close to home, including virtual tele-mental health visits